Reduction in Force Policy #624

 1. An employee may appeal the separation if the employee believes that the action was retaliatory for the employee’s opposition to alleged discrimination because of the employee’s age, sex, race, color, national origin, religion, creed, political affiliation, or handicapping condition (as defined by Chapter 168A of the General Statutes) or denial of veteran’s preference.

-2. The employee may appeal through the SPA Grievance Policy or by filing directly with the Office of Administrative Hearings.
+2. The employee may appeal through the SHRA Grievance Policy or by filing directly with the Office of Administrative Hearings.

 E. Priority Consideration for State Employment